vegrex/fuzzy-tyrion/README.md

 x staged and unstaged modification are stashed x staged modifications are only applied with --index

-Week 5 Exercise 8 - recovery of deleted file
+Week 5 Exercise 8 - done
+- recovery of deleted file
+- eight chars of the hexadecimal commit id string worked fine to check it out